vovoid/vsxu-com/about-developers.md

             </p>

             <p>
-            If you are interested in helping develop or want to license the VSXu codebase, please contact us.
-See the support page.
+            <i>If you are interested in helping develop or want to license the VSXu codebase, please contact us.
+See the support page.</i>
             </p>

         </div>